kheller18/data-structures-algorithms/questions/softwareEngineering.md

      + The software is custom-built.

 3. What is a framework?
-   + A framework is a well-known method of developing and deploying software.
+   + `Framework`: is a well-known method of developing and deploying software.
 It is a set of tools that allows developing software by providing information on how to make it on an abstract level, rather than giving exact details.
 The Software Process Framework is the basis of the entire software development process.
 The umbrella activities are also included in the software process structure.

 4. What is the main difference between a computer program and computer software?
    + The key difference between software is a collection of several programs used to complete tasks, whereas a program is a set of instructions expressed in a programming language.
 A program can be software, but software the vice versa is not true.